Accountant

 Get Audit Ready this Next Tax Season

-Are you prepared for an audit?
+Are you audit ready?
 Audits of high-income taxpayers are on the rise, according to Secretary of the Treasury Janet Yellen.
 Specifically, funding from the Inflation Reduction Act has enabled the IRS to target taxpayers earning more than $400,000 per year, and the results have been encouraging thus far – over $1 billion in taxes owed has been recovered.

 What does this mean for you?
 If you earn more than $400,000 per year, your chances of being audited have likely gone up.
 However, a tax audit does not have to set off alarm bells and there are steps you can take to get audit ready.
 Here are a few tips: